MagdaMalinowska/guides/protocol/git/README.md

     git fetch origin
     git rebase -i origin/master

 Force push your branch.
-This allows Bitbucket/GitHub to automatically close your pull request and mark it as merged when your commit(s) are pushed to master.
+This allows Bitbucket / GitHub to automatically close your pull request and mark it as merged when your commit(s) are pushed to master.
 It also makes it possible to [find the pull request] that brought in your changes.